gosukiwi/atom-gutentags/README.md

 only when generating tags (eg: specs, or JSON files), create a `.tagignore` file.
 Anything valid in a `.gitignore` file is also valid in a `.tagignore` file.

+# Why
+There are similar plugins out there.
+But they do too for my liking.
+All this does is manage the `tags` file, and nothing else.